aadishjain2911/CHASS/README.md

    <a name="default">

   #### Default mode():

+   Get the value of changed variables lines by line

    ```bash
    chass {path-to-file}
    ```

-   Get the value of changed variables lines by line

    <a name="variable">

    #### Variable mode():

+   Get the value of specific variable line by line

    ```bash
     chass {path-to-file} --variable={variable-name}